jshmllr/jshmllr.github.io/content/posts/2020-12-04-portfolio-04/index.md

 ---

-## Highlighting storytelling

-The current solution for visual explainers in the newsroom consisted of custom developed off-platform embeds

 ## How might we create a high-impact visual storytelling format that supports our journalism for the USA TODAY Network?

 Explainers are a high-impact visual storytelling format that's independent from traditional stories or galleries.
 It's a standalone, web-based experience that works best with great visuals and short, punchy text.